Are Weighted Sleep Sacks Safe for Babies

 They might be pretty helpful for tired parents, but before using them, parents should ensure whether weighted sleep sacks safe for babies or not?

-Can Weighted Sleep Sacks Be Safe for Babies?
+Can Weighted Sleep Sacks Be Safe?

 In infants, Sudden Infant Death Syndrome (SIDS) was quite common before 1992.
 It usually occurs due to suffocation, overheating, or some unknown reasons too.
 But after 1992, safe sleeping methods were encouraged by pediatrics that controlled the SIDS rate.